yardstick-benchmarks/yardstick-infinispan/README.md

 > Refer to [Yardstick Documentation](https://github.com/gridgain/yardstick) for common Yardstick properties and command line arguments for running Yardstick scripts.

+The following properties can be defined in benchmark properties file:

+* `INFINISPAN_NODES_ADDRESSES` - Comma-separated list of nodes addresses

 The following Infinispan benchmark properties can be defined in the benchmark configuration:

 * `-nn <num>` or `--nodeNumber <num>` - Number of nodes (automatically set in `benchmark.properties`), used to wait for the specified number of nodes to start